simonalbrecht/srf-meteo-exporter/README.md

 The server will start on [http://localhost:3000](http://localhost:3000).

-To disable the use of mock data and instead use the real data from the API, change `NODE_ENV=development` on the `dev` script in `package.json` to `NODE_ENV=production`. ⚠️ This may cause you to run over the API request quota rather quickly!
+To disable the use of mock data and instead use the real data from the API, change `NODE_ENV=development` on the `dev` script in `package.json` to `NODE_ENV=production`. ⚠️ This may cause you to run into the API rate-limits rather quickly!

 ### Production Mode
 To run the application in production mode, run the following: